Home Vancouver Events Calendar DECEMBER Events in Vancouver in 2024 Vancouver’s Winter Solstice Lantern Festival

 The Granville Island and Roundhouse venues are the most similar.
 Festival activities at both places typically include impressive fire shows, similar live entertainment and identical craft workshops.
 Both are hosted at community centres and general admission is free, although donations are encouraged.

 Crafts at the two community centres usually include the same lantern-making and headdresses.
 The lanterns are made out of paper, sticks, glue, dried flowers and leaves.
 They are beautiful and their cost varies on the type of lantern made.
-The headdresses are kind of like wreathes that you wear on your head and are made out of green twigs and leaves.
+The headdresses are like wreathes that you wear on your head and are made out of green twigs and leaves.

 How do the Granville Island and Roundhouse festivals differ?
 The Roundhouse venue is perhaps slightly busier and it’s conveniently close to a SkyTrain station.
 The fire shows at both places are excellent, although the one at Granville Island is arguably slightly more impressive because it takes place on a hill which is pretty cool.
 Other than that, although different, the two venues are pretty comparable.